Geometric Proofs

 ⚠️ Common Mistakes

-• Using a theorem before its conditions are established
+• Using a theorem before its conditions have been established in the proof

 Frequently Asked Questions